Tommrodrigues/Blog/content/posts/RNA Vaccines/index.md

 However, safely creating a version of the pathogen that correctly stimulates the immune system, without causing the disease it's meant to prevent, is very difficult.

-This process of producing the vaccine typically requires the growing of viruses in chicken eggs or mammalian cell cultures, making it an incredibly slow, costly, and resource-intensive process.
+This process of producing the vaccine typically requires the growth of viruses in chicken eggs or mammalian cell cultures, making it an incredibly slow, costly, and resource-intensive process.

 ## RNA vaccines